- RMS After School Study (Coordinator: Mr. Lacrosse) M, T, TH 3-5p in the LMC - Free!

 The RMS Goose

 The RMS Goose is our student newspaper, published by and for our students.
-The Goose publishes approximately 4 times per year, meeting regularly during lunch to work on the latest publication.
-On their own time students collect information, take photographs, conduct surveys, interview students and teachers, write articles, and design the layout(s).
+The Goose publishes approximately four times per year, meeting regularly during snack to work on the latest publication.
+On their own time, students collect information, take photographs, conduct surveys, interview students and teachers, write articles, and design the layout(s).